recolic/microsoft-intune-archlinux/README.md

 This is a permission issue.
 Please run `chmod 777 -R /opt/msft` as root.

-- msft-identity-broker.service: Failed to set up special execution directory in /home/USERNAME/.config: Operation not permitted
+- msft-identity-broker.service: Failed to set up special execution directory in /home/YourName/.config: Operation not permitted

 This is also a permission issue while overwritting user config with root account manually.
-Please run `chown -R USERNAME /home/USERNAME/.config`.
+Please run `chown -R YourName /home/YourName/.config`.